 Legislation allows some expenditure to be classified as capital for funding purposes when it does not result in the expenditure being carried in the Balance Sheet under Long Term Assets.
 The purpose of this is to enable it to be funded from capital resources rather than be charged to the General Fund and impact on that year's council tax.
-These items are generally grants and expenditure on property not owned by the Council.
+These items are generally grants and expenditure on property not owned by the Council, or entries relating to the flexible use of capital receipts to support the business change programme.